Integrable Deformations of Sigma Models: The principal chiral model and the Wess-Zumino term

 At the first non-trivial order we find the Noether charges associated to the right-acting global symmetry.
-At higher orders in $\frac{1}{z}$ we find non-local conserved charges that, together with the Noether charges, generate a classical Yangian algebra, an infinite-dimensional algebra that underlies the integrability of the model.
+At higher orders in $\frac{1}{z}$ we find non-local conserved charges, which, together with the Noether charges, generate a classical Yangian algebra, an infinite-dimensional algebra that underlies the integrability of the model.
 The non-locality of the higher conserved charges means that this is often referred to as a hidden symmetry.
-It is also possible to extract local conserved charges from the monodromy matrix following a procedure known as abelianisation.
-This involves transforming to a diagonal gauge and expanding around the poles $z = \pm 1$ of the Lax connection.
+It is also possible to extract an infinite number of independent local conserved charges in involution from the monodromy matrix following a procedure known as abelianisation.
+This involves transforming to a diagonal gauge and expanding around the poles of the Lax connection at $z = \pm 1$.

 \ob{(} \cb{)} The conserved charges found from the monodromy matrix have vanishing spin in the classical theory, where the spin is the charge under the $\grp{SO}^+(1,1)$ Lorentz symmetry of the 2-d sigma model.
-It turns out that the PCM also has an infinite number of higher-spin local conserved charges in involution.
-Let us take $\grp{G}$ to be a classical compact simple Lie group in its defining matrix representation.
+It turns out that the PCM also has an infinite number of independent higher-spin local conserved charges in involution.
+Let us take $\grp{G}$ to be a classical simple Lie group in its defining matrix representation.
 The construction of the higher-spin local conserved charges is then based on the existence of the following conserved currents \unskip\footnote{Here we work in the defining matrix representation as it is a convenient way to introduce the symmetric invariant tensors $d_{a_1\dots a_m} = \Tr(T_{\ob a_1}\dots T_{a_m\cb})$.
 For $\alg{su}(N)$ these are non-vanishing for all integer $m \geq 2$, while for $\alg{so}(N)$ and $\alg{sp}(N)$ they are only non-vanishing when $m$ is even.}